Washington museum shows War of 1812 not just "Star-Spangled Banner"

 Hart said what kept the war from seeming to be a draw for Americans was Jackson's decisive defeat of a British force at New Orleans in January 1815.

-News of the victory arrived in Washington at the same time as that of the Treaty of Ghent, fueling the public's feeling of national score-settling with Britain, he said.
+News of the victory arrived in Washington at the same time as that of the Treaty of Ghent, fuelling the public's feeling of national score-settling with Britain, he said.

 The War of 1812 gave a jolt to American identity, with the first mention of Uncle Sam as a national symbol in a pamphlet that is included in the show.
 The war also cleared the way for booming U.S. economic growth and expansion that led to the devastation of Native American tribes.